 A journal published by the U.S. National Library of Medicine states that the effect that takes place as described above is known as pharmacodynamic interaction, which causes alcohol to enhance effects of medications that are particularly manifested in the central nervous system.

 A peered-reviewed publication by the NCBI reports that clinical studies indicate that using baclofen with alcohol raises one’s heart rate and blood pressure along with other cardiovascular changes.
-This can be extremely problematic for patients who have preexisting cardiovascular conditions and other major medical conditions.
+This can be obviously highly problematic for patients who have preexisting cardiovascular conditions and other major medical conditions.

-According to current medical research published in the U.S. National Library of Medicine, baclofen and its effects on people who are experiencing alcohol use disorder are still being studied.
-For now, research has concluded that “social drinking” while taking baclofen may not be immediately toxic, but it is difficult to determine how many drinks are considered to be safe because each individual can handle different amounts of alcohol.
+According to current medical research published in the U.S. National Library of Medicine, baclofen and its effects on people experiencing alcohol use disorder are still under review.
+For now, research has concluded that “social drinking” while taking baclofen may not be immediately toxic.
+Still, it is difficult to determine how many drinks are safe because each individual can handle different amounts of alcohol.
 In addition, alcohol has a different effect on people, and so does each person’s unique health profile.
-There are too many variables involved that need to be taken into consideration before determining that drinking alcohol while taking baclofen will be safe for you.
+There are undeniably too many variables involved that need to be considered before determining that drinking alcohol while taking baclofen will be safe for you.

 It is best to be cautious and to avoid drinking alcohol altogether while on baclofen.
 If you are experiencing alcohol withdrawal, speak to your physician about the best options to soothe your symptoms during this transitory period.